 Shi Cheng, the city of China, established around 1300 years ago, was once the center of attraction of politics and economics.
 It was purposely flooded in 1959 to create a human-made lake (known as Qian Dao) and a hydroelectric power station.

 The lion city was discovered in 2001, almost after five decades.
 And now it is the main attraction for divers and explorers.
-This underwater site is considered as the Atlantis of China.
+This underwater site is considered the Atlantis of China.
 The stone sculptures, roads, houses, and even wooden structures are still substantial.
 While Atlantis is still an unsolved mystery, this underwater city is ready to be explored by the tourists.

 The Lofoten Islands

-The Lofoten Island located in Norway is a must-visit place for the one who craves for a peaceful vacation and yeah, for adventure seekers too.
+The Lofoten Island located in Norway is a must-visit place for the one who craves a peaceful vacation and yeah, for adventure seekers too.
 What is so good here?
 The unexpected weather change, number of adventures to go on, sightseeing, and exploring the local cuisine as well as their lifestyle.

 There you can go on a number of adventures, from hiking to diving and even surfing.
 Climb on the Svolvaergeita also known as ‘the goat’ and is famous among rock climbers.
 There are magnificent mountains to hike on, and as a reward, you will get the best scenic view.
 The views there are unforgettable.
 The northern light is the best thing you will see.

 Other than the above following are the places that are also comparable to the 7 Wonders of The World:-